 You're all set to make the big move to the US and begin a new life as a student.
 And you'll spend a lot of time on campus making new friends, doing interesting projects and enjoying a very different college experience.

 Here are some things that will come in handy as you step into campus life in the US:

 a) Accept that you've entered a new culture

-Odds are you've seen a bunch of sitcoms, read books and listened to podcasts that have given you a sense of life in the U.S. But nothing compares to the real thing.
-You'll be far from home in a new culture.
+Odds are you've seen a bunch of sitcoms, read books and listened to podcasts that have given you a sense of US culture.
+But nothing compares to the real thing.
+You'll be far from home in a new place.
 And some sort of a culture shock is inevitable.
 So it's okay to take a deep breath and accept that there has been a massive shift instead of resisting it.
 You've taken a huge step and you need to give yourself a pat on the back.

 b) Make an effort to meet people

 College will be a mix of students from all countries.
 Most colleges have an orientation for freshers, and some also have special programs for students from a particular country.
 This is a great chance for you to meet people and break the ice.

 Colleges also have fraternities and sororities that allow you to meet like-minded folks.
 When you're in a new country and are yet finding your feet, these are great places to start.

 c) Seek help from the International Student Offices